LSDOlab/modopt/docs/src/performant_algs/bfgs.md

 optimizer = BFGS(prob, solver_options={'maxiter':1000, 'gtol':1e-6})
 ```

-The options available for the BFGS solver in modOpt are given in the following table.
+The options available for the `BFGS` solver in modOpt are given in the following table.
-For more information on the Scipy BFGS algorithm, visit
+For more information on the Scipy 'BFGS' algorithm, visit
 **[Scipy documentation](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-bfgs.html)**.

 ```{list-table} BFGS solver options